xrdevrob/QuestCameraKit/README.md

 - If there are compiler errors, make sure all packages were imported correctly.
 	- Open the `Package Manager`, click on the + sign in the upper left/right corner.
 	- Select "Add package from git URL".
-	- Enter URL:
+	- Enter URL and click on Install:
 	```
 	https://github.com/endel/NativeWebSocket.git#upm
 	```
-	and click in Install.
 	- After the installation finished, click on the + sign in the upper left/right corner again.
-	- Enter URL
+	- Enter URL and click on Install:
 	```
 	https://github.com/Unity-Technologies/com.unity.webrtc.git
 	```
 	- After the installation finished, click on the + sign in the upper left/right corner again.
-	- Enter URL
+	- Enter URL and click on Install:
 	```
 	https://github.com/FireDragonGameStudio/SimpleWebRTC.git?path=/Assets/SimpleWebRTC
 	```
-	and click on Install
 	- Use the menu `Tools/Update WebRTC Define Symbol` to update the scripting define symbols if needed.
 - Make sure your own websocket signaling server is up and running.
 You can find more information about the necessary steps [here](https://youtu.be/-CwJTgt_Z3M?t=1458).
 - If you're going to stream over LAN, make sure the `STUN Server Address` field on `[BuildingBlock] Camera Rig/TrackingSpace/CenterEyeAnchor/Client-STUNConnection` is empty, otherwise leave the default value.